Video call etiquette: Essential tips from recruitment experts

 15. Don’t start a video call without warning

 While all of this may make sense now, it is very easy to forget video call etiquette once your virtual meeting has started.
 Remember these tips so that you can lead and participate in video calls the right way.
-Maintaining video call etiquette will allow these calls to be as collaborative and effective as possible.

 Register for our candidate portal and stay updated with recommended jobs